ghiscoding/slickgrid-universal/README.md

 The main packages structure is the following
 - `@slickgrid-universal/common`: commonly used Formatters/Editors/Filters/Services/...
-  - this can then be used by any Framework (Angular, Aurelia, Vanilla, ...)
+  - this can then be used by any Framework (Angular, Aurelia, VanillaJS, ...)
+- `@slickgrid-universal/excel-export`: export to Excel Service
+- `@slickgrid-universal/export`: export to text file Service
-- `@slickgrid-universal/vanilla-bundle`: a vanilla TypeScript/JavaScript implementation (no framework)
+- `@slickgrid-universal/vanilla-bundle`: a vanilla TypeScript/JavaScript implementation (framework-less)
   - |
 - Standalone Package
   - `slickgrid-universal/web-demo-vanilla-bundle` standalone package for demo purposes and UI testing (not a public package)